Date of birth

 But Zimmermann’s road to the top tiers of English football is one less travelled by footballers around the world.

-2014 - 2017: A big move occurs as Zimmermann signs for Borussia Dortmund II.
-He doesn’t play for the first team, but does make 85 appearances for BVB’s reserves.
+A big move occured as Zimmermann signed for Borussia Dortmund II.
+He didn't play for the first team, but did make 85 appearances for BVB’s reserves.

-Off of it, the number six is a class act.
-He can always be seen applauding all of the supporters at the end of matches at Carrow Road, regardless of the result.
+Off of it, the number six has been a class act.
+He could always be seen applauding all of the supporters at the end of matches at Carrow Road, regardless of the result.

 He also contributed to 2020-21's Championship title with 22 appearances in the league.